 Page 444

-The following account of the pedlar's early training , and lonely meditations among the mountains , is a good example of the forced and affected eestasies in which this author abounds . - Nor did he fail , While yet a Child , with a ...
+... mountains , is a good example of the forced and affected eestasies in which this author abounds .
+Nor did he fail , While yet a Child , with a Child's eagerness Incessantly to turn his ear and eye On all things which the moving seasons ...

-The following account of the pedlar's early training , and lonely meditations among the mountains , is a good example of the forced and affected eestasies in which this author abounds . - Nor did he fail , While yet a Child , with a ...
+... mountains , is a good example of the forced and affected eestasies in which this author abounds .
+Nor did he fail , While yet a Child , with a Child's eagerness Incessantly to turn his ear and eye On all things which the moving seasons ...

 Other editions - View all